Skip to content

 (estimated_parameters = 1,)

-update is the verb that moves the estimation boundary.
-A distribution in a parameter slot makes just that parameter uncertain (a partial update); update(tree, param_priors(tree)) promotes every free parameter to uncertain with support-derived default priors, the explicit estimate-everything path.
+uncertain is the verb that moves the estimation boundary on an already-built tree: uncertain(tree, params) promotes just the named parameters (a targeted promotion, built on update's merge mode); bare uncertain(tree) promotes every free parameter with support-derived default priors, the explicit estimate-everything path.

 julia

-promoted = update(resolved, param_priors(resolved))
+promoted = uncertain(resolved)

 (before = ComposedDistributions.flat_dimension(resolved),